vividos/UnderworldAdventures/uwadv/docs/README.mingw32.txt

 STLport Setup
 -------------

-It is optional to install STLport, a good Standard Template Library implementation, available at http://www.stlport.com/.
+It is optional to install STLport 5.0, a good Standard C++ Library implementation, available at http://www.stlport.com/.
 Note that STLport is not absolutely needed, but you have to comment out some things in "Makefile.mingw" later.

 Just extract the STLport files into a folder, e.g. "c:\mingw\stlport\".
-To compile the static library that is needed later, you have to go in the "src" subfolder and type:
+To compile the static library that is needed later, you have to go in the "build\lib" subfolder and type:

-   make -f gcc-mingw32.mak release_static
+   make -f gcc.mak release-static

-The library "libstlport_mingw32_static.a" (which is needed later) should have been built in the "lib" folder.
+The library "libstlport_static_r50.a" (which is needed later) should be built and put into the "lib" folder.

 Compiling
 ---------